In-App Voice Scrolling and Selection

 - After you finish your tests, you can submit your app to be published as usual.

-To protect the user experience, if the previous version of your app was enabled for scrolling and selection but the new version breaks this experience, your app will be rejected.
+To protect the user experience, if the previous version of your app was working with voice scrolling and selection, but the new version breaks this experience, your app will be rejected.

 - What actions can customers perform using voice?

-- Our primary objective is to offer basic voice experience across the larger selection of apps with zero developer effort.
-Aligned to this objective, we currently support voice-based navigation and selection of the element in focus in third-party apps.
+- Our primary objective is to offer a basic voice experience across the larger selection of apps with zero developer effort.
 Customers can say things like "Alexa, Scroll Right" or "Alexa, Move Down" to navigate through the content, and "Alexa, Select" or "Alexa, Select This" to select the focused element.
 Supported phrases include the following:

 - Navigation: Scroll [direction], Page [direction], Move [direction], Go [direction].
 For the "[direction]", you can say up, down, right, or left.